-This guide will cover some Shadowbringers Red Mage optimization concepts and principles that aren’t covered in the basic job guide.
-The intended audience include:
+This guide will cover some Endwalker Red Mage optimization concepts and principles that aren’t fully covered in the basic job guide.
+The intended audience includes:

-- High performing RDM players who get good logs through good GCD uptime and repetition, but wish to augment their theoretical understanding.
+- High performing Red Mage players who get good logs through good GCD uptime, intuitive sense and repetition but wish to augment their theoretical understanding.

-- Players who have experience optimizing other jobs, but are trying out RDM.
+- Players who have experience optimizing other jobs but are trying out Red Mage.

-Some of the content here will cover concepts that are obvious to people who have experience optimizing other jobs.
-Other aspects of it will be unique to RDM optimization, or touch on job basics.
-But overall, this guide is meant to provide you an approach to optimization.
-In a nutshell:
+Some of the content here will cover concepts that are obvious to people who have experience playing other jobs at a high level.
+Other aspects will be unique to Red Mage.

 The most basic of all.
 With how Dualcast works, we will spend just under half of the fight standing still casting spells.